bjpop/gurita/docs/command_line_syntax.rst

 .. code-block:: bash

-    hatch hist -x passengers -- flights.csv
+    hatch hist -x passengers flights.csv

-In the above example ``hist`` selects the histogram plot type, ``-x passengers`` specifies that the ``passengers`` feature in the data set should be plotted on the X-axis and ``-- flights.csv`` specifies that the input data set should be read from the file ``flights.csv``.
+In the above example ``hist`` selects the histogram plot type, ``-x passengers`` specifies that the ``passengers`` feature in the data set should be plotted on the X-axis and ``flights.csv`` specifies that the input data set should be read from the file ``flights.csv``.
 See :doc:`input_output` for more information about input and output files.

 Each type of plot accepts optional arguments that control its behaviour.
 Some of these are common across all plot types, and some are limited to specific plot types.